-- Wear a lifejacket at all times when afloat - Ensure that the crew has checked the boat - Check, prior to each launch, that: - Their boats have sufficient buoyancy for the conditions likely to be encountered - Know and understand the sound signals and lights used by other vessels. - Learn about local hazards, local rules of navigation and navigation marks particularly when visiting unfamiliar venues. - Read and understand the principles of coxing.
+- Wear a lifejacket at all times when afloat - Ensure that the crew has checked the boat - Check, prior to each launch, that: - o Their boats have sufficient buoyancy for the conditions likely to be encountered - Know and understand the sound signals and lights used by other vessels. - Learn about local hazards, local rules of navigation and navigation marks particularly when visiting unfamiliar venues. - Read and understand the principles of coxing.

-- Understand the hazards associated with coastal and inshore rowing and also understand their barriers and controls. - Assess risk prior to each outing and either modify the planned outing or find a safer alternative if the level of risk is not low or moderate, taking into account the capabilities of the crew.

-- Coach crews in the hazards, and the barriers and controls to be used (such as understanding tide, wind strength and direction and waves). - Coach crews so that they are able to check that: - Boats have sufficient buoyancy, - o Self-bailers, where fitted, are in full working order, and - If self-bailers are not fitted then that there is a method of manual bailing. - Coach crews in the correct techniques for launching and recovery from a beach or slipway.
+- Understand the hazards associated with coastal and inshore rowing and also understand their barriers and controls. - Assess risk prior to each outing and either modify the planned outing or find a safer alternative if the level of risk is not low or moderate, taking into account the capabilities of the crew. - Coach crews in the hazards, and the barriers and controls to be used (such as understanding tide, wind strength and direction and waves). - Coach crews so that they are able to check that: - Boats have sufficient buoyancy, - o Self-bailers, where fitted, are in full working order, and - o If self-bailers are not fitted then that there is a method of manual bailing. - Coach crews in the correct techniques for launching and recovery from a beach or slipway.
 There is further information on boat handling in rough water.

-- Hold qualifications of, or equivalent to, at least RYA Level 2 Powerboat. - Ensure that they have an effective means of communications with the shore and emergency services. - Ensure that they are competent to rescue crews from rowing boats in coastal conditions. - Ensure that their launches are suitable to rescue rowers in the conditions that they are likely to encounter. - Understand the correct technique for recovering a person to a safety boat.
+- Be competent and hold qualifications of, or equivalent to, at least RYA Level 2 Powerboat or any qualification required by the host club, navigation authority or local byelaws. - Ensure that they have an effective means of communications with the shore and emergency services. - Ensure that they are competent to rescue crews from rowing boats in coastal conditions. - Ensure that their launches are suitable to rescue rowers in the conditions that they are likely to encounter. - Understand the correct technique for recovering a person to a safety boat.